Tried-and-Tested Employee Engagement Strategies That Unleash Higher eNPS Scores

 Dedicated customer service employees who go beyond the call of duty to assist customers are a rare find.
 But it doesn’t have to be that way, if you focus on employee engagement.
 For example, by listening to our employees about what they need to stay engaged, our employee Net Promoter Score (eNPS) in the Philippines jumped from 45 to 69 in one year.
 How did we do it?
-With a strategy and tactics to drive greater employee engagement and deliver better customer experiences.
+With a strategy and tactics to drive greater employee loyalty and engagement and deliver better customer experiences.

 Research shows that satisfied employees deliver a superior customer experience.
 Companies that invest in the employee experience are four times as profitable as those that don’t, reports the Harvard Business Review.
 And front-line employees represent a company’s brand to customers, so it is in a company’s best interest to invest in an engaged workforce.